 6. Visit Tierra del Fuego

-Instead we took an afternoon cruise of the Beagle Channel, where we saw a variety of penguins and seabirds, and a day trip to Estancia Harberton, where we explored more Fuegian nature and learnt about the life of Patagonian pioneers.
+Instead we took an afternoon cruise of the Beagle Channel, where we saw a variety of penguins and seabirds.
+Then we did a day trip to Estancia Harberton, where we explored more Fuegian nature and learnt about the life of Patagonian pioneers.

-7. Drive the Ruta 40 or Carretera Austral.
+7. Drive the Ruta 40 or Carretera Austral

-The Ruta 40 isn’t the quickest way to travel Patagonia– it’s a long and winding road, mostly unpaved, but it offers beautiful mountain views and a true feel of adventure.
+The Ruta 40 isn’t the quickest way to travel Patagonia– it’s a long and winding road, mostly unpaved.
+But it offers beautiful mountain views and a true feel of adventure.

-Some points of interest along the Carretera Austral include Queulat National Park, home to stunning glaciers, and the unlucky town of Chaiten, close to glaciers and the Futaleufu River, one of the best white-water rafting locations in South America. -Margherita Ragg
+Some points of interest along the Carretera Austral include Queulat National Park (which is home to stunning glaciers) and the unlucky town of Chaiten (which is close to glaciers and the Futaleufu River, one of the best white-water rafting locations in South America). -Margherita Ragg

 Margherita Ragg is a freelance writer from Milan, Italy.
 She’s passionate about wildlife, ecotourism and outdoor activities, and runs the travel blog The Crowded Planet with her husband Nick Burns, an Australian photographer.
 Margherita has an MA in Travel and Nature Writing from Bath Spa University, and was runner-up to the 2012 Guardian Travel Writer of the Year competition.
 Her other passions are rock climbing, skiing, homebrewing and her cat, Tappo.
 Follow Margherita on Facebook, Twitter, Instagram and Pinterest.

 If you enjoyed reading about Patagonia travel, you might also like:

 PHOTO GALLERY: Patagonia Flora– The Flowers of Torres Del Paine